House Passes Bill to Reduce Chinese Influence on US Campuses

 In a statement issued on Sept.
 10, the White House supported the spirit of the bill but questioned the approach.

-“However, there may be more appropriate ways to prevent DHS funding from being directed toward academic institutions that are vulnerable to the PRC’s increasing monetary influence.”
+“The administration appreciates Congress’s efforts to ensure that DHS funding is made available only to partners that advance U.S. interests, homeland security, and democratic norms,“ the statement reads. ”However, there may be more appropriate ways to prevent DHS funding from being directed toward academic institutions that are vulnerable to the PRC’s [People’s Republic of China] increasing monetary influence.”

 The bill passed later in the afternoon with a vote of 249–161, with most representatives voting on party lines.
 Thirty-six Democrats voted for the bill.

-The amended version narrowed down the definition of Chinese entities of concern to those that assist the persecution of Uyghur Muslims, work against U.S.–Taiwan relations, or take part in the Thousand Talents Program, a Chinese initiative to attract talent with critical military technology.
+The amended version narrowed down the definition of Chinese entities of concern to those that assist in the persecution of Uyghur Muslims, work against U.S.–Taiwan relations, or take part in the Thousand Talents Program, a Chinese initiative to attract talent with critical military technology.

-The amended version also requires the Secretary of Homeland Security to report to Congress any colleges among DHS grant recipients that work with a Confucius Institute or Chinese entity of concern.
+The amended version also requires the secretary of homeland security to report to Congress any colleges among DHS grant recipients that work with a Confucius Institute or Chinese entity of concern.

 After the passage of his bill, Pfluger wrote in an emailed statement to The Epoch Times that the CCP is using Confucius Institutes to “infiltrate American university campuses and engage in espionage, steal intellectual property, intimidate Chinese dissidents, promote communist propaganda, and funnel sensitive information back to the People’s Liberation Army.”